-Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET (the "order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+Orders for the issue and redemption of units received by the Company or the custodian at or before 10:30 AM CET (the "order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on that valuation date.
+Orders received by the Company or the custodian after 10:30 AM CET are processed on the basis of the net asset value per unit on the next valuation date.